osmosis-labs/osmosis/CONTRIBUTING.md

 * PR's with in-line code comments for things they had to figure out (or questions)

-* tests / test comments needed to convince themselves of correctness
+* Tests / test comments needed to convince themselves of correctness

-* spec updates
+* Spec updates

 * Small refactors that helped in understanding / making code conform to consistency stds / improve code signal-to-noise ratio welcome

 * (As with all PRs, should not be a monolithic PR that gets PR'd, even though that may be the natural way its first formed)

-We will find a tool that lets us statically figure out every message that had something in its code path that changed, and until a tool is found, we must do this manually.
+At the moment, we're looking for a tool that lets us statically figure out every message that had something in its code path that changed.
+Until a tool is found, we must do this manually.

 We test in testnet & e2e testnet behaviors about every message that has changed